tyler-tbd/domain-intelligence/GPT_INSTRUCTIONS.md

 7. DNS or HTTP status alone

 Treat `backend_classification`, `backend_confidence`, and `backend_evidence` only as a deterministic second opinion.
 Never let them override stronger structured evidence.

+Rendered or browser-like marketplace evidence overrides a generic HTTP 200 response, empty initial HTML, zero visible words, and the absence of a cross-domain redirect.

 ## Confidence